Legalfeesguide

 Mediation

-A voluntary, confidential dispute resolution process where a neutral third party (mediator) facilitates negotiation between parties — without imposing a decision.
+A voluntary dispute resolution process where a neutral third party helps opposing parties negotiate a mutually acceptable settlement.

 N